Meluiscruz/Exhaustive_listing_algorithm/README.md

-# Exhaustive_listing_algorithm
+# Exahustive Listing Algorithm.

-This algorithm finds the square root of an integer, using the brute force (test each integer from the initial value of a variable, until the integer that we want to know the square root).
-This algorithm has written in some different languages.
+This algorithm is a "brute force" searching method that finds the square root of an integer, testing every possible answer until matching.

+This project contains 3 versions of this algorithm (wrote in C, Python and Mathematica Notebook)

+## Files

+- Exhaustive_listing.c
+- Exhaustive_listing.nb
+- Exhaustive_listing.py (comments in spanish)

+## Credits

+This algorithm was explained in Lesson 13 of the Curse: "Curso de Introducción al Pensamiento Computacional con Python", conducted by David Aroesti (@jdaroesti).
+Please, follow him on GitHub and his Social Media.